ajeeq/mimoappchallenge/README.md

 ## Description

 Mimo app clone built using Bare React Native.
+There are four main sections in the app, Learn, Leaderboard, Community and Profile.
+Only Learn section is still in progress.
+Other remaining section are not started yet.

 ## Getting Started